hoangsonww/The-MovieVerse-Database/.github/README.md

 ## Terms of Service

 By accessing or using The MovieVerse, you agree to be bound by our [Terms of Service](https://movie-verse.com/src/html/terms-of-service).

+## Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

 ## License